[ Printer Friendly Version ] [ Report Abuse ]

-Victoire spent the next two days trying to figure out how to tell her favourite cousin that he had probably sold the charm that was to blame for her lycanthropy scare.
+Victoire spent the next two days trying to figure out how to tell her favourite cousin that he had probably sold the charm that was to blame for her potential lycanthropy.

 Lavender had not been able to tell her much about the necklace.
 The little girl had claimed that her uncle had given her the charm a few days before as an early birthday present.
 There was absolutely no reason to think that she was lying, but they had been unable to track the uncle down.
 He was a resident of the village, but he seemed to have completely disappeared without a trace.

 Which was something that all the Ministry officials involved found very suspicious.

 To make matters worse, the girl had apparently clammed up very quickly and refused to say anything else.
 Given the shock of everything that had happened, Lavender wasn’t convinced that there was anything more sinister than her simply being a scared little girl going on, but it certainly didn’t help matters.
 No one wanted to traumatise the poor child further - or get in hot water with Support, which was all over the case - but at the same time, they couldn’t afford to let their only lead dry up.

 Victoire heard all of this secondhand, of course; she had not met the girl, and she had absolutely no desire to.
 If she’d really wanted to, she probably could have figured out who the girl was - but she didn’t want to.
 There simply wasn’t any point, and she didn’t need the added stress.

 The first thing that had jumped into her mind when she’d heard all of this was that she wanted to talk to Teddy about it, but it quickly occurred to her that she might not be allowed to tell him.
 This was a highly sensitive case, and while it personally affected her, she wasn’t really sure what she would be allowed to say, and she didn’t want to land herself in any more trouble than she was already in.